Research

 The research group has strong expertise in developing branch-and-price and branch-and-cut algorithms for the solution of NP-hard combinatorial problems.

-Currently, we are actively working on two research topis:
+Currently, we are actively working on three research topis:

 Talks